CX-0010 Business Partner Number v3.0.0

 -

 Note that conceptually there is only one issuing organization allowed.
-As the Business Partner Number shall be also used in other networks (than Catena-X) that are based on this standard, we might either have a decentralized approach, which means multiple issuing organizations will need to synchronize their issuance processes, or stay with a strictly centralized approach, which means one issuing organization will issue Business Partner Numbers for all networks that are based on this standard.
+As the Business Partner Number shall be also used in other data spaces (than Catena-X) that are based on this standard, we might either have a decentralized approach, which means multiple issuing organizations will need to synchronize their issuance processes, or stay with a strictly centralized approach, which means one issuing organization will issue Business Partner Numbers for all data spaces that are based on this standard.
 For the former approach it might be required to also encode the issuing organization into the Business Partner Number.
 Note that the Legal Entity Identifier (LEI) of the GLEIF organization (another organization identification scheme based on ISO/IEC 6523) successfully implemented the decentralized approach.
 This decision may lead to changes in the next update of this standard. ↩